music-suite/music-suite/docs/src/User-Guide.md

 ## The Pitch type

-The @[Pitch] representation implements the pitch of common (or Western) music notation, with built-in support for the diatonic/chromatic transposition, enharmonics and spelling.
+The [Pitch][ref-Pitch] representation implements the pitch of common (or Western) music notation, with built-in support for the diatonic/chromatic transposition, enharmonics and spelling.
 As we shall see later this is not the only way of representing pitch in Music Suite, but it is common enough to be the default.

 ### Pitch names